warlocksmurf/warlocksmurf.github.io/_posts/2024-03-10-rentasctf2024final.md

 tags: [forensics,networking,web,hardware,local]
 ---

 After the qualifying round, me and my teammates @Shen and @ren competing with 30 teams from different universities.
-In the end we did not win the competition and only managed to achieve 20th place out of 30 teams..
+In the end we did not win the competition and only managed to achieve 20th place out of 30 teams.
 However, it was still an enjoyable experience as I get to meet the rest of the M53 and SherpaSec crew.
 I made so many new friends that day and I hope we can meet again in other CTFs.

 ## Hidden zombie [Forensics]
 Flag: `RWSC{z0mb13_4tt4ck_1nc0m1ng}`